Skip to content

 What does it cost?

 A fixed monthly fee against a written scope — driven by location count, provider count, practice management system, and DSO complexity.
 No hourly billing.
-See pricing.
 Most dental engagements include initial cleanup to separate previously-lumped adjustments.
+We do not file income taxes; we coordinate with your CPA.

 Three places dental practices lose the numbers.